 On December 29, 2012, the Lydia M. Edwards Community Development Center was opened with a ribbon cutting dedication service.
 The Miriam Medical Clinic has its ribbon cutting/grand opening on August 30, 2014, with an all-day Block Party.
 On May 2, 2015, Berean’s Infant & Toddler Early Learning Center has its ribbon cutting/grand opening ceremony.

 Since 2010, Berean’s membership continues to increase.
-After faithfully serving the Christadelphians of the Church of Berea, Pastor Buck resigned on January 8, 2017.
+After faithfully serving the Christadelphians of the Church of Berea, sadly, Pastor Buck resigned on January 8, 2017, after worship service.

 We honor the Faithful Christian Soldiers who started this journey and who are still with us.
-The Pioneer members for which we Praise God are Elder Fannie Bolden & Elder Grace C. Weston-Allen.
+The Pioneer member for which we Praise God is Elder Grace C. Weston-Allen.